senad96/Exoplanet-Detection/README.md

 the dataset that we've used is a kaggle dataset, link : https://www.kaggle.com/keplersmachines/kepler-labelled-time-series-data which contains data of the luminosity flux of over 5000 stars.
-Precisely the dataset has dimensions (5087, 3198).
+Precisely the dataset has dimensions (5087, 3198), which the first column is the target value.
 An important thing to consider is the fact that the dataset is unbalanced.
 There are very few positive examples, less than 1% of the entire (training) dataset and the same in the test set.